 If you’re in the e-commerce business you’re aware of how important data is.
 However, you’ll be just as aware of the sheer amount of data, and have some trouble finding out what is relevant and what isn’t.
-To get a grasp on that it’s important to define the most important KPIs for your e-commerce business, and implement them in a way that is clear and concise.
+To get a grasp, it’s important to define the most important KPIs for your e-commerce business, and implement them in a way that is clear and concise.
 E-commerce dashboards are the perfect way to achieve that.

 Discover strengths and weaknesses